Gouldilocks/DataStructuresScripting/configs/README.md

-*If you are only running the programs, you must only edit 2 files
+*If you are only running the programs, you need only edit 2 files*

 ## GitRepos.txt
 - This file should contain all the .git http links to all of the github repositories of all your students